Carlos Santana Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA across all league pitching staffs (4.01).
+- The Yankees' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- Yankees pitchers combine to give up 174 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- In his last time out on Sunday, the right-hander went five innings against the Houston Astros, giving up one earned run while surrendering five hits.
+- His last time out was on Tuesday against the Detroit Tigers, when the righty tossed six innings, surrendering one earned run while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.